ZeweiZhou/ZeweiZhou.github.io/_pages/about.md

 # 🏅 Honors and Awards
+- *2022.09* National scholarship for Postgraduates, China (_Highest scholarship for graduates awarded by the Chinese government, 0.2%_)
 - *2021.09* Tongji Outstanding Master’s Scholarship
 - *2019.09* Thanksgiving for Scientists Scholarship, China (*Highest scholarship in CQU, Top 0.2%*)
-- *2018.09* National Scholarship, China (*Highest scholarship awarded by the Chinese government, Top 0.2%*)
+- *2018.09* National Scholarship, China (*Highest scholarship for undergraduates awarded by the Chinese government, Top 0.2%*)
 - *2018 - 2019* CQU First-class Scholarship (Four times, 2%)

 ---

 - *2020.12* Second Prize of National Post-Graduate Mathematical Contest in Modeling, China
-- *2019.09* Third Prize of Challenge Cup National Academic Science and Technology Works Competition, China (*Top 2.7%*)
+- *2019.09* Third Prize of Challenge Cup National Academic Science and Technology Works Competition, China (*Top 2.7% of 45,000*)
-- *2018.11* Second Prize of National College Youth Entrepreneurship Competition, China (*Top 0.09%*)
+- *2018.11* Second Prize of National College Youth Entrepreneurship Competition, China (*Top 0.09% of 150,000*)
 - *2018.04* Meritorious Winner of 2018 Mathematical Contest in Modeling, U.S.

 # 🏓 Miscellaneous
 - When I was a child, I am impressed by the consummate skills of [Takumi Fujiwara](https://en.wikipedia.org/wiki/Initial_D) and pure freedom when he get to explore the speeds with his car [AE86](https://en.wikipedia.org/wiki/Toyota_AE86) in [*Initial D*](https://en.wikipedia.org/wiki/Initial_D).
-Therefore, I am really interested in how to endow the machine with the ability to drive like a skillful human driver, even like [Takumi Fujiwara](https://en.wikipedia.org/wiki/Initial_D).
+Therefore, I am really interested in how to endow every machine on roads with the ability to drive like a skillful human driver, even like [Takumi Fujiwara](https://en.wikipedia.org/wiki/Initial_D).
 - Besides, I like playing ping pong, and I am good at [penhold grip](https://en.wikipedia.org/wiki/Table_tennis_styles).
 Now, I am learning to use the [shakehand grip](https://en.wikipedia.org/wiki/Table_tennis_styles) for offense and defense.
 - I am also a big fan of guitar, especially [Fingerstyle](https://en.wikipedia.org/wiki/Fingerstyle_guitar).
 My favorite acoustic guitarist is [Tommy Emmanuel](https://en.wikipedia.org/wiki/Tommy_Emmanuel).